nasa/harmony-regression-tests/README.md

 #### Create Terraform Autovars File

-In the `terraform` directory create a file called `key.auto.tfvars` and add a single line indicating the name of the ssh public key file that should be used for the EC2 instance that runs the notebooks.
+In the `terraform` directory create a file called `key.auto.tfvars` and add a single line indicating the name of the public key pair file that should be used for the EC2 instance that runs the notebooks. ([Create a key pair on EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html))

 Example:
 ```